Nuitka/Nuitka/README.rst

 You can use all Python library modules and all extension modules freely.

-It translates the Python into a C level program that then uses ``libpython`` and a few C files of its own to execute in the same way as CPython does.
+Nuitka translates the Python modules into a C level program that then uses ``libpython`` and static C files of its own to execute in the same way as CPython does.

 All optimization is aimed at avoiding overhead, where it's unnecessary.
 None is aimed at removing compatibility, although slight improvements will occasionally be done, where not every bug of standard Python is emulated, e.g. more complete error messages are given, but there is a full compatibility mode to disable